 In addition to his private workshops held in his studio, he has taught at the University of Pennsylvania’s Annenberg School of Communications, Philadelphia Museum School, School of Visual Arts, the University of Massachusetts, Maryland Institute of Art, Windham College, and College of the Holy Cross.

-He is best known for his six-decade engagement with Coney Island, which has resulted in a collection unsurpassed by any other photographer.
-Feinstein’s 1990 show at the International Center for Photography (ICP) entitled A Coney Island of the Heart: Five Decades of Photographs elicited this review from A.D.
+Feinstein is best known for his six-decade engagement with Coney Island.
+His 1990 show at the International Center for Photography (ICP) entitled A Coney Island of the Heart: Five Decades of Photographs elicited this review from A.D.
 Coleman:

 Here is New York School small-camera photography at its best — humanistic, intimate, engaged, almost intrusive.
 Feinstein is a true photographer’s photographer.